 Free tool · ACT

-ACT Score Target Planner
+ACT Target Score Planner

 Set your current and target ACT composite score to see exactly how many points you need, where each score lands you nationally, and a realistic plan to close the gap.